soleng2018/hol/SA Demo Kit/README.md

 ## Overview

-The **SA Demo Kit** contains scripts for setting up and managing dynamic WAN configurations with support for 1, 2, or 4 uplink interfaces.
+🚀The **SA Demo Kit** contains scripts for setting up and managing dynamic WAN configurations with support for 1, 2, or 4 uplink interfaces.
 This demo kit provides automated network configuration using FRR (Free Range Routing), DHCP, and RADIUS services running in Docker containers.

-**🚀 NEW: Fully Automated Setup** - The script now automatically installs all required packages and dependencies, making it perfect for fresh employees with no Linux/networking experience!
+** It will automatically installs all required packages and dependencies, making it perfect for fresh employees with no Linux/networking experience!

 ## Prerequisites

 ### System Requirements
-- **Operating System**: Ubuntu 18.04+ (or compatible Debian-based system)
+- **Operating System**: 24.04.3 LTS
 - **Network Interfaces**: 1-4 physical network interfaces for uplinks
 - **Memory**: Minimum 2GB RAM (4GB+ recommended)
-- **Storage**: At least 10GB free disk space
 - **Network**: Internet connection for downloading packages and Docker images
 - **Access**: Sudo privileges (script will prompt for password)